The story of a rock is not a simple journey at all. Rocks are a bit like grass not in the way that they are green or animals eat them.

 Before rocks go solid they are Magma

-Through time, weathering and erosion the Igneous rock breaks down into smaller pieces called sediment.
+Through time, weathering and erosion the Igneous rock break down into smaller pieces called sediment.
 When this sediment is pressed together at high pressures it forms Sedimentary rock.

 The Sedimentary rock is then put under extreme heat and pressure which transforms it into Metamorphic rock.
 Under extreme heat, the Metamorphic rock melts and returns to Magma.